The Truth About The Corgi Fairy Saddle

 Key Takeaways

-• The saddle refers to a dark patch of fur found on a Corgi’s shoulders
+• The fairy saddle is the dark patch of fur on a Corgi’s shoulders

 What Is The Corgi Fairy Saddle?